Paul-Ladyman/dnd-battle-tracker/README.md

 - Following a Continuous Integration workflow, all commits to `master` will trigger the execution of automated tests and a build of the project
 - Commits to `master` that successfully pass the CI step will result in the build artefact being deployed to the [staging environment](https://github.com/Paul-Ladyman/dnd-battle-tracker/deployments/activity_log?environment=staging)
 - Commits to `master` that include a change in the package version and have successfully passed the CI and stage deploy steps will be deployed to the [production environment](https://github.com/Paul-Ladyman/dnd-battle-tracker/deployments/activity_log?environment=production)
-- In this way a Continuous Delivery workflow can be followed by committing a change that includes a version change.
+- In this way, a Continuous Delivery workflow can be followed by increasing the version in the same commit as the code is modified.
 If a manual testing step is called for, the version can be left as it is and the change tested on the stage environment.
-The version can then be bumped to promote the change to production
+A version change can then be committed seperately to promote the change to production
-- Each version change should also be refelcted in the ***Latest release*** section of this README and in a Github release where the build artefact `dnd-battle-tracker.html` is uploaded.
-This ensures the current version of the project can be easily downloaded for use offline and all previous versions are
+- Each version change should also be reflected in the ***Latest release*** section of this README and in a Github release where the build artefact `dnd-battle-tracker.html` is uploaded.
+This ensures the current version of the project can be easily downloaded for use offline and all previous versions are available

 ### Dependabot

-- The projects dependencies are automatically kept up to date using Dependabot, which creates pull requests for each update
+- The project's dependencies are automatically kept up to date using Dependabot, which creates pull requests for each update
 - Commits to pull requests also trigger the CI step of the pipeline and this step must execute successfully before the PR can be merged